An Introduction to the Three Inside Up Candlestick Pattern

 | Context is King | Never trade a three inside candle pattern in the middle of a sideways range.
 For the reversal to be meaningful, it must occur after a clear, sustained move lower.
 Look for the pattern to form near a major support level or a significant moving average |

 | Volume Verification | Watch the volume on the third day.
-If the “confirmation” candle is accompanied by a massive spike in volume, it suggests that institutional buyers are entering the fray.
-Low-volume breakouts are often “bull traps” that can quickly reverse. |
+If the “confirmation” candle is accompanied by a massive spike in volume, it suggests that increased market participation may be observed.
+Low-volume breakouts are often “false signals” that can quickly reverse. |

-| Entry and Stop-Loss | Entry: Enter the trade as soon as the third candle closes above the first candle’s high.
+| Entry and Stop-Loss | Entry: Some traders observe price movement after the third candle forms above the first candle’s high.
 Stop-Loss: Place your stop-loss just below the low of the first (large bearish) candle.
-This gives the trade room to breathe while protecting you if the downtrend resumes. |
+This gives the trade room to breathe while some traders use as a reference level for risk management. |

 Three Inside Up vs. Morning Star